 Easy Peanut Butter Pie – A no bake pie with a smooth and fluffy peanut butter filling inside a sweet graham cracker crust.

 Pumpkin Mousse Pie – Has a buttery graham cracker crust, a fluffy pumpkin mousse filling, and finished off with freshly whipped cream.

 - 2 bars (8 oz each) cream cheese softened

 - 1/4 cup pure maple syrup

-Cook pie crust according to package or recipe instructions.
-Let cool completely before adding the cream pie filling.1 (9-inch) uncooked pie crust
+- Cook the pie crust according to the package or recipe instructions.
+Let cool completely, on a cooling rack, before adding the cream pie filling.1 (9-inch) uncooked pie crust

-In a separate larger bowl, combine the softened cream cheese, brown sugar, and pure maple syrup.
+- In a separate mixing bowl, add the softened cream cheese, brown sugar, and pure maple syrup.
 Beat together until combined and creamy, and no lumps remain in the mixture.2 bars (8 oz each) cream cheese, 1/2 cup light brown sugar, 1/4 cup pure maple syrup

-Spread mixture into the baked and cooled pie crust.
-Sprinkle the remaining pecans on top of the pie.
-Cover and let refrigerate for 8 hours or overnight before serving.
+- Spread the pecan cream filling mixture into the baked and cooled pie crust.
+Sprinkle the remaining pecans (1/2 cup) on top of the pie.

 - Cover the pie with a lid or plastic wrap and refrigerate for 8 hours, or overnight, before serving. * I like to whip some additional cream to decorate the top with right before serving (as pictured above).
 You don't have to do this at all.
 Serve plain and it's really delicious too.

 This post has been updated with new pictures and more updated and more helpful tips for success.
 The recipe is the same as the original and the original photo is below.